St. Joseph personal injury Lawyers

 To determine the amount and type of damages to award in a wrongful death lawsuit, the court will consider:

-• the reasonable value of the services, consortium, companionship, comfort, instruction, guidance, counsel, training, and support the deceased person would have provided to surviving family members.
+- The reasonable value of the services, consortium, companionship, comfort, instruction, guidance, counsel, training, and support that the deceased person would have provided to surviving family members.

 Keep in mind that the statute of limitations to file a wrongful death claim is 3 years from the date of the victim’s death.
 After the 3-year window, the court will be unlikely to hear the case.

-Wrongful death, or other personal injuries, may result from a range of events, including medical malpractice.
-Medical malpractice cases are difficult to handle, and the most important element of bringing forward a case is the affidavit of a qualified healthcare provider.
-More specifically, when bringing a medical malpractice action against a healthcare provider, the plaintiff must file an affidavit stating that they have obtained a written opinion of a "legally qualified health care provider" who has found that:
+Wrongful death or other personal injuries may result from a range of events, including medical malpractice.
+Medical malpractice cases are difficult to handle, and the most important element of bringing forward such a case is the affidavit of a qualified healthcare provider.
+More specifically, when filing a medical malpractice action against a healthcare provider, the plaintiff must file an affidavit stating that they have obtained a written opinion of a “legally qualified health care provider” who has found that:

-Note that Missouri caps non-economic damages in medical malpractice cases to $400,000.
+Note that Missouri caps non-economic damages in medical malpractice cases at $400,000.
 If the medical malpractice case involved catastrophic personal injury or wrongful death, non-economic damages are capped at $700,000.

 Non-economic damages are meant to compensate for the negative effects of medical malpractice that aren't as easily calculable, such as compensation for pain and suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar losses caused by the malpractice.